 With the summer months just around the corner and global temperatures continuing to rise, heat stress should be on the top of all employers’ minds.
-According to Bureau of Labor Statistics data for 2011, 23 people died in the construction and manufacturing industries due to exposure to temperature extremes.
+According to Bureau of Labor Statistics data for 2017, 18 people died in the construction and manufacturing industries due to exposure to temperature extremes.
 Many more suffered lost time away from work due to heat-related “injuries” – heat stroke, heat syncope, heat exhaustion, heat cramps, fainting, heat rash and more.
-As the Occupational Safety & Health Administration (OSHA) has not yet implemented a heat stress standard, the effort to protect workers falls squarely on the shoulders of employers and the workers themselves.
+Occupational Safety & Administration (OSHA) does not have a specific standard that covers working in hot environments.
+Nonetheless, under the OSH Act, employers have a duty to protect workers from recognized serious hazards in the workplace, including heat-related hazards.

 OSHA identifies two primary sources for heat stress in the workplace: the environmental conditions in which people work and the internal heat generated by physical labor.
 In welding, there is a third, man-made source: the welding arc itself and the heat it puts into the steel that is being welded.
 This is additionally compounded by factors such as material preheating, which adds even more heat into the environment, and the avoidance of using fans or other airflow solutions that can blow away critical shielding gas.

 In this article, we’ll look specifically at heat stress as it relates to welding applications and discuss technologies available to help keep welders cool under the hood and all of that protective gear.
 While there might not be anything you can do about the heat of the environment or the welding process, there are PPE solutions designed specifically to keep welders cool.